ziv/cho/docs/rfcs/di.md

 ## Terminology

 - **Token**: The key used to look up a dependency.
 A class constructor, a string or a symbol.
-- **Factory Provider**: A provider that supplies a value by invoking a factory function.
+- **Factory Provider**: A provider (or a recipe) that supplies a value by invoking a factory function.
 - **Injectable**: A class annotated with `@Injectable` that can be constructed and injected (implicit provider).
 - **Module**: A class annotated with `@Module` that declares providers and imports (DI context).
 - **Injector**: A per-module dependency resolver/registry.